Why Apply for an Electronic Money Institution License in Cyprus

 - Articles of Association/Memorandum: Submission of foundational corporate documents.

-- Programme of Operations Scheme: A detailed plan describing operational processes.
+- Program of Operations Scheme: A detailed plan describing operational processes.

 - Draft Service Agreements: Preparation of preliminary service agreements for clients.